 This is shown by a percentage score, which will depend on similarities between the job requisition and the candidate profile.
 You’ll have complete control over the decision-making process that the platform follows and the elements it takes into account when making candidate recommendations.

-Furthermore, the feature doesn’t make any decisions for your recruiters but rather draws their attention to a set of candidates that might be a great fit for the opportunity in question.
+Furthermore, this sourcing AI feature doesn’t make any decisions for your recruiters but rather draws their attention to a set of candidates that might be a great fit for the opportunity in question.
 It’s quick and easy to review them and decide if they’d like to shortlist them for the role or exclude them from this specific search.

 Some lucky customers are already giving our new functionality a go as part of beta testing, but rest assured that we’ll let you know when it hits the platform on a broader scale.